iamroot99/the-cryptographer/README.md

 At first, Alice and Bob agree on a mapping from every digit from 0 to 9 to a frequency with a binary representation that differs from 0.
 Each digit must map uniquely to a frequency.
 When Alice wants to encrypt a message, she calls the Cryptographer.
 A pair of keys is generated:
-   A relatively large number (that will nod lead to an overflow) q is chosen.
+   A relatively large number (that will not lead to an overflow) q is chosen.
    From a cyclic group F(q), an element g is selected  From the same acyclic group, an element a is selected, such that gcd(a, q) = 1  The value h = g^a